We can mine and log the other planets when we get to them.

 And the president can do it.

-So the apocrisy knows no bounds here.
+So the hypocrisy knows no bounds here.

 In Utah, by the way, the voucher plan went down to defeat.

-We spoke a little bit about that last time I was in for rush.
+We spoke a little bit about that last time I was in for Rush.

 And I know what the spin is going to be by the government school crowd, by the public education establishment, by the National Education Association.

-And that's really what the education system, the government controlled education system is for.
+And that's really what the education system, the government-controlled education system, is for.

 The benefits redound to the members of a union.